-Several of the organophosphates such as Phorate and Disulfoton used for sugarbeet root maggot control appear to give satisfactory control of wireworms early in the season.
+Several of the organophosphates such as Phorate and Dyfonate used for sugarbeet root maggot control appear to give satisfactory control of wireworms early in the season.

-Potatoes: Chlordane 10% G at 20 to 30 lbs./acre can be used as a band application at planting time or after emergence (can be used alone or in combination with fertilizer).
+Potatoes: Chlordane G at 2 to 3 pounds actual toxicant per acre can be used as a band application at planting time or after emergence (can be used alone or in combination with fertilizer).